jentery/mdia200/index.md

 * Today, we'll discuss *Pokémon GO* and conduct a storyboarding exercise.
 I'll also introduce some terms for engaging mobile games and augmented reality in media studies.

 *Please note that Tuesday, October 31st is the last day for withdrawing from first term courses without penalty of failure.*

+## Week 10 (Nov.
+6 and 9): The Economy of Media

+*Monday, November 6th*

+* I recommend completing a draft of Worksheet 3 early this week.
+Your response is due by noon this Friday.
+* Today, I'll lecture on the economy of media and begin our discussion of *Umurangi Generation*.
+* I will also circulate and review [Worksheet 4](https://jentery.github.io/mdia200/worksheet4.html).
+It covers material from Weeks 10 and 12 and is due by Friday, December 1st at noon.

+*Thursday, November 9th*

+* Please review our [glossary](https://jentery.github.io/mdia200/glossary.html) for Weeks 9 and 10 and let me know if you'd like me to clarify or elaborate anywhere.
+* Today, we'll discuss *Umurangi Generation* and conduct a tracing exercise.
+I'll also introduce some terms for engaging simulations in media studies.

+*Friday, November 10th by 12pm* (no class; just a due date)

+* Please use Brightspace to submit Worksheet 3 (20% of your final mark) in DOCX, RTF, or PDF by noon today.

 # Policies